dontpanic.

 9. Q: What's your 'promise' to your clients?

-10. A: I promise I will dedicate as much time to your project as I would my own.
+10. A: I promise I will dedicate as much care and passion to your project as I would my own.
 I understand your needs as an artist and I am here to fulfill them.

 11. Q: What do you like most about your job?